ToposInstitute/tac-corpus/README.md

 # TAC corpus

-The work in this repo is part of the Networked Mathematics project at the Topos Institute.
+The work in this repo is part of the "Networked Mathematics" project at the [Topos Institute](https://topos.site/).

 You can read about the project in the blog posts: